Andrew Vaughn Player Props: White Sox vs. Blue Jays

 Andrew Vaughn At The Plate

-- Vaughn has eight doubles, a home run and 10 walks while batting .244.
+- Vaughn has nine doubles, a home run and 10 walks while batting .244.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.